In this article I’m going to reveal five powerful (and natural) ways to quickly stimulate new hair growth.

 I also recommend the 1mm sized needles.

-You can do this treatment up to 2x per week, over the entire scalp.
+You can do this treatment up to twice per week, over the entire scalp.
 I don’t recommend anymore than this, since the skin needs to properly heal in between.

 1 x per week is also fine, and is probably a better frequency for a maintenance regime.

-Now let’s look at one of my favourite (and downright effective) ways to further increase hair growth.
+Now let’s look at one of my favorite (and downright effective) ways to further increase hair growth.

 Ready?
 Okay let’s jump in…